Muadh-Adekunle-Monsuru/Second-Semester/CPS 206/Operating System I.md

 It happens when a previously blocked process receives an input/output event it becomes ready to be process.

 Interrupts halts the execution of a running process to respond to a signal.
-Interrupt is a hardware or software signal that tells the CPU that the device and process and attend to the particular attention
+Interrupt is a hardware or software signal that tells <mark style="background: #D2B3FFA6;">the</mark> CPU that the device and process and attend to the particular attention

 Interrupts  enable software to respond to signals from hardware.
 The operating system specify a set of instructions, called an interrupt handler, to be executed in response to each type of interrupt.
-	Types of interrupt:
+	<mark style="background: #FFF3A3A6;">Types of interrupt</mark>:
 	- Synchronous: occurs when a process attempts to perform an illegal actions, such as dividing by zero or referencing a protected memory location.
 	- Asynchronous: Hardware devices issue asynchronous interrupts to communicate a status change to the processor.
 For example, the keyboard generates an interrupt when a user presses a key;